mfernandagf/fieloprp/doc/UC-PRP-0001-Create an Invoice Item.md

    5. End of flow

 ##### 22. The administrator tries to edit the Unit Price field with an invalid value (step 7 of the basic flow)
+   1. The administrator presses the Edit button in the detail view of the Invoice Item
+   2. The administrator changes the Unit Price to a negative value
+   3. The administrator presses the Save button
-   1. The system verifies that the status of the related Invoice is "Open" or "New"
+   4. The system verifies that the status of the related Invoice is "Open" or "New"
-   2. The system verifies that the Unit Price field is updated with a negative value
+   5. The system does not update the invoice item
-   3. The system displays an error message
+   6. The system displays an error message
-   4. End of flow
+   7. End of flow

-##### 23. The administrator tries to edit the Invoice Item with invalid values for Quantity and Total Price (step 6 of the basic flow)
+##### 23. The administrator tries to edit the Invoice Item with invalid values for Quantity and Total Price (step 7 of the basic flow)
-   1. The system verifies that the status of the related Invoice is Pending
+   1. The administrator presses the Edit button in the detail view of the Invoice Item
-   2. The system verifies that both Quantity and Total Price fields are updated with 0 (zero) or are left blank
+   2. The administrator changes the Quantity and Total Price fields to 0 (zero) or leave them blank
+   3. The administrator does not make any change in the Unit Price field
+   4. The administrator presses the Save button
+   5. The system verifies that the status of the related Invoice is "Open" or "New"
+   6. The system does not update the invoice item
-   3. The system displays an error message
+   7. The system displays an error message
-   4. End of flow
+   8. End of flow

-##### 24. The administrator tries to edit the Invoice Item with invalid values for Unit Price and a valid value for Total Price (step 6 of the basic flow)
+##### 24. The administrator tries to edit the Invoice Item with invalid values for Unit Price and a valid value for Total Price (step 7 of the basic flow)
-   1. The system verifies that the status of the related Invoice is Pending
+   1. The administrator presses the Edit button in the detail view of the Invoice Item
-   2. The system verifies that the Unit Price field is updated with 0 (zero) or is left blank
+   2. The administrator changes the Unit Price field to 0 (zero) or leaves it blank
-   3. The system verifies that Total Price waas updated with a valid value
+   3. The administrator changes the Total Price field to a valid value
+   4. The administrator presses the Save button
+   5. The system verifies that the status of the related Invoice is "Open" or "New"
+   6. The system does not update the invoice item
-   4. The system displays an error message
+   7. The system displays an error message
-   5. End of flow
+   8. End of flow

 ##### 25. The administrator edits the Total Price field when Quantity and Unit Price fields are not zero (step 6 of the basic flow)
-   1. The system verifies that the status of the related Invoice is Pending
+   1. The administrator presses the Edit button in the detail view of the Invoice Item
-   2. The administrator edits the Total Price field
+   2. The administrator changes the Total Price field to a valid value
+   3. The administrator presses the Save button
+   4. The system verifies that the status of the related Invoice is "Open" or "New"
-   3. The system verifies that Quantity and Unit Price fields are filled with values different from 0 (zero)
+   5. The system verifies that Quantity and Unit Price fields are filled with values different from 0 (zero)
-   4. The system maintains in the Total Price field its previous value
+   6. The system maintains in the Total Price field its previous value
-   6. End of flow
+   7. End of flow